 Overnight: Shanghai | Breakfast, Dinner

-Shanghai - Suzhou - Xi'an.
-Today we visit ancient Suzhou, which is reminiscent of Venice, with its series of canals, picturesque waterways and classical gardens.
-We enjoy a cruise on the Grand Canal, tour the Lingering Garden - a beautiful classical Chinese garden dating back from the Ming Dynasty and visit a silk workshop.
-Later we return to Shanghai for our overnight train to Xi’an.
+Suzhou sits very close to the Grand Canal, here we enjoy a cruise on the Grand Canal before exploring the Lingering Garden - a beautiful classical Chinese garden dating back from the Ming Dynasty.
+Today’s final visit is a silk workshop before returning to Shanghai for our overnight train to Xi’an.

 Overnight: Sleeper Train | Breakfast, Lunch